mgood7123/EGLSurfaceView-EGLTextureView/README.md

 EGLSurfaceView and EGLTextureView also syncs its drawing with Choreographer that is provided for each View

-This ensures that the view does not overdraw and swap the buffers faster than it should, ensuring smooth rendering, otherwise it would appear glitchy with `random rendering speed boosts` that go beyond 60FPS and then drop to 60FPS
+This ensures that the view does not overdraw, ensuring smooth rendering

+Overdraw means that the buffers are being swapped faster than they are supposed to (no more than once per vsync) resulting in glitches with `random rendering speed boosts` that go beyond 60FPS and then drop to 60FPS

 the magic is as follows